Viking Cruises Recipes: Gravlax, Norwegian Fish Cakes & Scandinavian Flavors

 Viking World Café Norwegian Fish Cakes (Fiskekaker)

-These traditional Norwegian fish cakes — crispy on the outside, tender and lightly seasoned inside — are a staple of Viking’s World Café Scandinavian section.
-They make an excellent light dinner or lunch served with a simple salad and sour cream.
+These traditional Norwegian fish cakes feature a crispy exterior and a tender, lightly seasoned interior.
+You’ll find them every day in the Scandinavian section of Viking’s World Café.
+Furthermore, they make an excellent light dinner or lunch.
+Try serving them with a simple salad and sour cream.

 Viking World Café Norwegian Fish Cakes (Fiskekaker)